 The best strategy to manage the problem at harvest is to blend wheat harvested from head rows with wheat harvested from the rest of the field to dilute IDK percentages.
 Treating a field with insecticide at harvest will be of little help because the damage is already done, most of the caterpillars have already pupated and remaining larvae can’t feed on the mature wheat grain.

-If field inspections for any of these armyworms indicate the need for chemical control, current insecticide recommendations are listed in EPP 7194, “Management of Insect and Mite Pests of Small Grains.”
+If field inspections for any of these armyworms indicate the need for chemical control, current insecticide recommendations are listed in CR-7194, “Management of Insect and Mite Pests of Small Grains.”

 Extension Entomologist and IPM Coordinator